vibhor-mehrotra/ReviewsApp/README.md

 ## Features

--Display reviews of excursions.
+- Display reviews of excursions.
--Option to sort reviews on the basis of rating and date.
+- Option to sort reviews on the basis of rating and date.
--Ratings are marked with respective colors(green/yellow/red) depending on the sentiment.
+- Ratings are marked with respective colors(green/yellow/red) depending on the sentiment.
--It provides offline support for displaying reviews so that your last fetched reviews are not lost in absence of network!!
+- It provides offline support for displaying reviews so that your last fetched reviews are not lost in absence of network!!